coderefinery/social-coding/content/software-licensing.md

 **Legal Reality**: Unlike a text recipe file, a compiled container image is a **bundle of separate third-party software works**.
 You do not hold exclusive copyright over the entire image filesystem.

 * **Outcome**: **Mandatory Multi-License Compliance.** Distribution is governed by the overlapping terms of all installed base layers, packages, and linked binaries inside.
 * **Key Rule**: If your application links against a GPL library inside the container, image distribution triggers GPL source disclosure obligations for your app.
-If GPL tools in the container are standalone system utilities, "mere aggregation" applies.
+If GPL tools in the container are standalone system utilities, *mere aggregation* applies.
 * **User Obligation**: Ensure compliance with all third-party licenses bundled inside the container layers.
 :::
 ::::